moj-analytical-services/splink/docs/getting_started.md

     ### Backend Specific Installs
     From Splink v3.9.7, packages required by specific splink backends can be optionally installed by adding the `[<backend>]` suffix to the end of your pip install.

-    **Note** that SQLite and DuckDB come packaged with Splink and cannot be optionally installed.
+    **Note** that SQLite and DuckDB come packaged with Splink and do not need to be optionally installed.

     The following backends are supported: